Personal Injury Lawyer Peachtree City, GA

 Non-economic damages also consider the victim’s loss of enjoyment of life, which refers to the inability to engage in activities they once enjoyed due to the injury.
 For instance, an individual who can no longer participate in hobbies, sports, or daily activities because of the injury might be entitled to compensation for this loss.

 Another common non-economic damage is emotional distress.
 Victims of personal injury may experience anxiety, depression, or PTSD following the accident, particularly if it was traumatic or involved significant physical harm.
-These emotional impacts can affect the victim’s quality of life and relationships.
+These emotional impacts can affect your quality of life and relationships.
 Emotional distress damages are intended to compensate for the psychological toll of the injury and can be pursued alongside other non-economic damages.

 Punitive Damages